swaptacular/swpt_accounts/protocol.rst

 creditor_identity : string
    A string which (along with ``debtor_id``) globally identifies the removed account.
-Different implementations may use different formats for this string.
+Different server implementations may use different formats for this string.
 Note that ``creditor_id`` is an ID which is recognizable only by the system that created the account.
 This identifier (along with ``debtor_id``), on the other hand, MUST